Executive Director and Co-founder

 Dr. Elisabeth Ormandy

-Elisabeth holds an undergraduate honours degree in Neuroscience, and a Masters degree in Applied Animal Behaviour and Welfare, both from the University of Edinburgh.
+A UK native, Elisabeth holds an undergraduate honours degree in Neuroscience, and a Masters degree in Applied Animal Behaviour and Welfare, both from the University of Edinburgh.
 She graduated her PhD in 2012 from the Animal Welfare Program at the University of British Columbia (UBC), and has since completed a SSHRC-funded post-doctoral fellowship (2012-2014).
-Elisabeth was also a research fellow in Animal Policy Development for the Canadian Council on Animal Care (CCAC) from 2009-2011: the CCAC is the national agency that sets and maintains ethical care and use of animals in science.
+Elisabeth was also a research fellow in Animal Policy Development for the Canadian Council on Animal Care (CCAC) from 2009-2011: the CCAC is the national agency that sets and maintains standards for the care and use of animals in science.

-Elisabeth is currently a lecturer at UBC, and teaches the following courses: Animals and Society, Animals and Global Issues, and Ethical Issues in Science.
-Elisabeth is also an independent research consultant and has worked on projects for the BC Society for the Prevention of Cruelty to Animals, UBC, and Virginia Tech.
-She currently volunteers for the Scientists and Innovators in Schools program at Science World, and sits on the Environment and Animal Welfare Committee of the Vancouver Foundation.
+In addition to her role as Executive Director, Elisabeth is an instructor at UBC and teaches the following courses: Animals and Society, Animals and Global Issues, and Ethical Issues in Science.
+She currently volunteers for the Scientists and Innovators in Schools (SIS) program offered through BC’s Science World, and sits on the Environment and Animal Welfare Committee of the Vancouver Foundation, and the Categories of Invasiveness sub-committee of the CCAC.
+Elisabeth is also an Advisor for both the Canadian Centre for Alternatives to Animal Methods (CCAAM) and the Humane Education Coalition, and a peer-reviewer for Alternatives to Laboratory Animals (ATLA) journal.

-Elisabeth lives in a Vancouver laneway house with her partner, Oliver: together they are exploring low impact, zero waste living.
+Elisabeth, also a certified yoga instructor, lives in a Vancouver laneway house with her partner, Oliver: together they are exploring low impact, zero waste living and they have plans for a tiny house in the near future.

 Board of Directors